RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

-Finally, there is service.
-This tag provides additional context on what the road is used for.
+Finally, there is __[service attribute](https://wiki.openstreetmap.org/wiki/Key:service)__.
+This provides additional context on what the road is used for.
 There are a few services I want to exclude.
 Namely, driveway, private_road, bicycle_training_track, go-kart, drive-through (bye KFC drive-through) as they are not public roads I can drive on.
 I've kept parking_aisle as I am driving on it before and after parking.

 ```python